jfspps/BashSlide/Readme.md

 3. Copy the BashSlide directory to any location of your choice.
 You can run `./BashSlide` directly from the BashSlide directory if you wish.

-4. To run BashSlide from any directory, add the path to PATH environment with `export PATH=$PATH:/pathToBashSlideDirectory` added at the end of the (hidden) `.bashrc` located your /home directory.
+4. To run BashSlide from any directory, first we need to set the path in the shell script.
+Open the shell script in any text editor and follow the instructions about setting the path to `BashSlide` on your machine.
+Then add the path to PATH environment with `export PATH=$PATH:/pathToBashSlideDirectory` added at the end of the (hidden) `.bashrc` located your /home directory.
 This will be a per-user setting not a system-wide setting.
-Type `bashslide.sh` to execute.
+Close all terminals (to allow the new PATH variables to apply) and the in a new terminal type `bashslide.sh` to execute.

 ## Source code